dennismercer/SecurityLogAnalysis/README.md

 This project simulates real-world system activity log analysis for security threat detection.
 It processes a synthetic dataset containing `process`, `network`, `file`, and `registry` event logs from a single machine and generates:

 - A unified, cleaned event stream
+- LLM-generated behavioral summaries for each event
+- MITRE ATT&CK enrichment for context on adversarial techniques
 - A process tree report focused on a malicious process (`process_id = 15150`)
 - Documentation of data anomalies and resolutions
-- Visualizations to highlight behavior and activity patterns
+- Visualizations to highlight behavioral trends

 ---